List of Full House and Fuller House characters: Matt Harmon

-Matt Harmon (portrayed by John Brotherton) is D.J.'s partner at the Harmon/Fuller Pet Care.
+Matt Harmon (portrayed by John Brotherton) is D. J.'s partner at the Harmon/Fuller Pet Care.
 He originally intended to fill in for his dad while he was away on a trip to India but decides to stay in San Francisco.
-When his dad retires he has Matt and D.J. take over the business.
-Matt and Steve fight for D.J.'s affection.
-She and him eventually begin dating.
-While in Japan for Steve and C.J's wedding, Matt proposed to D.J. and she says yes.
-The next day at the wedding Steve calls off his wedding, and D.J. breaks off her engagement.
+When his dad retires he has Matt and D. J. take over the business.
+Matt and Steve fight for D. J.'s affection.
+They eventually begin dating.
+While in Japan for Steve and C.J's wedding, Matt proposes to D. J. and she says yes.
+The next day at the wedding Steve calls off his wedding, and D. J. breaks off her engagement.
 A heartbroken Matt walks off.

-He goes on an eight-day vacation and when he comes back to work he tells D.J. he doesn't know how he able to work with her if they're not together anymore.
+He goes on an eight-day vacation and when he comes back to work he tells D. J. he doesn't know how he able to work with her if they're not together anymore.
 He takes some time off to think, and when he returns he tells her that he will be opening up a new pet clinic two blocks down.
 He opens his new clinic and tries to sabotage her business as a way to hurt her like she did him.
-His clinic doesn't last long when him and DJ realize they work better together as partners.
-Matt eventually starts dating Gia much to DJ's annoyance.
+His clinic doesn't last long when him and D. J. realize they work better together as partners.
+Matt eventually starts dating Gia much to D. J.'s annoyance.
 In season five the two eloped while in Las Vegas.
 Before becoming a veterinary doctor Matt used to be an underwear model.